gsdc/ansible-role-grid/README.md

     grid_enable_dummy_ca: false | true | hostcert

 Install a insecure dummy ca certificate for CI.
-By _hostcert_ in addition a dummy host certificate will be installed. ___Not to be used in production__
+By _hostcert_ in addition a dummy host certificate will be installed. __Not to be used in production__

     grid_dummy_ca:
       cert: DummyCA.crt
       key: DummyCA.key
       hash: be034f91

 Dummy CA distributed with the role.
+Could be customised.

 ## Example Playbook